-Test results are accessed from the Step Results section on your browser test’s status page.
+Test results and performance data are accessed from the Step Results section on your browser test’s status page.

 The Errors panel shows the name of the error, description, type (

 network), and status (network status code).